The-Hidden-Genius-Project/Fall-Immersion/Leadership/Global Community & Governments/World_Leaders.md

 - **Leadership Vision Board:** Provide materials for attendees to create vision boards that represent their leadership goals and inspirations from the talk.

 ## **Reflection / Takeaways:**
-- Reflect on the effectiveness of the case studies and discussion in engaging the audience.
+- Reflect on the effectiveness of the case studies and discussion in engaging the geniuses.
 - Note any impactful insights or comments shared by the participants.
 - Gather feedback to identify areas for improvement and potential topics for future talks.